op2-platforms/op2cad/README.md

 ## Getting Started

 1. Before you start anything; make sure you have [Git latest version](https://git-scm.com/downloads) installed on your machine.
-2. Make a Clone on your local machine using the Git GUI or any of your [prefered GUI clients](https://git-scm.com/downloads/guis) for GUI recommandations and cloning location, see *cloning instruction coming soon*
+2. Make a Clone on your local machine using the "Git GUI" clients installed with your Git installation in step 1 or any of your [prefered GUI clients](https://git-scm.com/downloads/guis)
+  - for GUI recommandations and cloning location, see *cloning instruction coming soon*
 3. Go to your desired application folder and follow the [App Setup Guide]